 This is not to say that low-paid lads would not accept favours pressed upon them by Restoration libertines such as John Wilmot, Earl of Rochester:

 There's a sweet, soft page of mine Does the trick worth forty wenches.

 Wilmot candidly admits to being bisexual:

 Nor shall our love-fits, Chloris, be forgot,

-A linkboy is the lad who carries the torch to light street lamps at night, and no doubt such boys were game for some pretty diversion.
+A linkboy is a lad who carries a torch to light a gentleman's way along the streets at night, and no doubt such boys were game for some pretty diversion.
 Wilmot's play Sodom, or The Quintessence of Debauchery (1684) is the first work in English literature ever to be censored by the government on the grounds of obscenity and pornography, primarily because of its homosexual nature.
 I discuss it in more detail on another page.

 Captain RigbyDuring the late 1690s there were many anti-Williamite and anti- Jesuitical tracts attacking the court for popery, absolutism and sodomy; one satirist saw little change: